pnf/girder/README.md

   request and use the results of other computations on the grid, but we don't claim to know the data-flow graph in advance.
 * We must therefore fully support re-entrant requests.
-When functions to make their own requests, we do not risk grid "starvation" (where requests cannot be processed because all workers claim to be busy), but also efficiently and with predictable load.
+When functions make their own requests, we must not risk grid "starvation" (where requests cannot be processed because all workers claim to be busy, when they are in fact in a wait state), but also efficiently and with predictable load.
 * Should operate at high throughput.
 Aim for several ms overhead.
 * Requests should be built with ordinary clojure functions and values.
-* Return values are cached.
+* Return values are cached, which implies anassumption that all requests are referentially transparent, further implying:
+  * repeating the evaluation of one will at worst result in unnecessary work
+  * it is valid and safe to get back a cached result
 * Interface is generally via ```core.async```.
 Requests for computations return channels, which will eventually deliver results.
-* Assume throughout that all requests are referentially transparent so that
-  * repeating the evaluation of one will at worst result in unnecessary work
-  * it is valid and safe to get back a cached result
+* We rely internally on ```async``` to coordinate data flow without directly playing with thread pools.
+* There will be a central statekeeper (Redis, at this point), easing reliable coordination and facilitating reporting on the state of the system.

 ## Notes on strategy